All Products

 Update the GPU sharing component

-Step 1: Determine the update method for the GPU sharing component
+Step 1: Determine the upgrade method for the component

-• Use the cloud-native AI suite (recommended): Install the GPU sharing component ack-ai-installer on the Cloud-native AI Suite page.
+• Via Cloud-native AI Suite (Recommended): Install the ack-ai-installer component from the Cloud-native AI Suite page.

-• Use the App Catalog (this method is no longer available): Install the GPU sharing component ack-ai-installer on the App Catalog page in the Marketplace.
-This installation method is no longer available.
-However, for components that were already installed using this method, you can still update them by using this method.
+• Via App Catalog (Deprecated): Install the ack-ai-installer component from the App Catalog page in the App Marketplace.
+This installation method is now deprecated.
+However, for existing components installed this way, you can still upgrade them using this method.

 Important

-2. On the Clusters page, find the cluster that you want to manage and click its name.
+2. On the Clusters page, find the cluster you want and click its name.
 In the left-side navigation pane, choose Applications > Cloud-native AI Suite.

-3. Check whether the ack-ai-installer component is deployed on the Cloud-native AI Suite page.
+3. Check if the ack-ai-installer component is listed on the Cloud-native AI Suite page.

-If it is deployed, the GPU sharing component was installed through the Cloud-native AI Suite.
-Otherwise, it was installed through the App Catalog.
+If it is, the component was installed via Cloud-native AI Suite.
+Otherwise, it was installed via App Catalog.

-2. On the Clusters page, find the cluster that you want to manage and click its name.
+2. On the Clusters page, find the cluster you want and click its name.
 In the left-side navigation pane, choose Applications > Cloud-native AI Suite.

-3. In the Components section, find the ack-ai-installer component and click Upgrade in the Actions column.
+3. In the Components area, locate the ack-ai-installer component and click Upgrade in the Actions column.

-3. In the Helm list, find the ack-ai-installer component and click Update in the Actions column.
-Follow the page instructions to select the latest chart version and complete the component update.
+3. In the Helm release list, locate the ack-ai-installer component, click Update in the Actions column, and follow the on-screen instructions to select the latest Chart version and complete the update.

 Important

-If you want to customize the chart configuration, confirm the component update after you modify the configuration.
+If you need to customize the Chart configuration, confirm the component update after modifying the configuration.

-After the ack-ai-installer component is updated, the cGPU version on existing nodes is not automatically updated.
-Refer to the following instructions to determine whether nodes have cGPU isolation enabled.
+Upgrading the ack-ai-installer component does not automatically upgrade the cGPU version on existing nodes.
+Use the following instructions to determine if cGPU isolation is enabled on your nodes.

-• If your cluster contains GPU-accelerated nodes with cGPU isolation enabled, you must update the cGPU version on these existing nodes.
-For more information, see Update the cGPU version on a node.
+• If your cluster contains GPU nodes with cGPU isolation enabled, you must also upgrade the cGPU version on the existing nodes.
+For instructions, see Upgrade the cGPU version of a node.

-• If your cluster does not contain nodes with cGPU isolation enabled, skip this step.
+• If your cluster has no nodes with cGPU isolation enabled, you can skip this step.

 Note

-• Updating the cGPU version on existing nodes requires stopping all application pods on the nodes.
-Perform this operation during off-peak hours based on your business scenario.
+• Upgrading the cGPU version on existing nodes requires stopping all application Pods on them.
+Perform this operation during off-peak hours to minimize business impact.